feligomes/PaymentFlow/README.md

 ```

 ## Notable Features

+- **100 Lighthouse Score**: The app scores a 100 in all metrics meassured in Lighthouse.

 - **Using Latest Standards**: Using Next.js and React latest versions.
 Making use of the new App Router routing.